simonsobs/sotodlib/docs/site_pipeline.rst

     pointing: "beammap"
     polarization: null # Set to null to not use
     # List of observation ids to run on
+    # You need at least one of these, but can also provide both
     obs_ids:
         - "obs_ufm_uv31_1677980982"
+    query: "sqlite query string"

   # Configuration options
   ufm: "Uv8"